tung/ruggrogue/book/pathfinding.md

 This whole thing is wrapped in an `if let` block, so if the monster cannot find a path to the player it will simply do nothing.

 Assuming that the monster finds a path, if that next step is the player's position, the monster performs a melee attack, otherwise it takes a step.
-When the monster moves, its position is updated for the map with the `Map::move_entity` function defined in the `src/map.rs` file.
+When the monster moves, its position is updated for the map by the `Map::move_entity` function defined in the `src/map.rs` file.
 The `Coord` component of the monster entity needs to be similarly updated.
 Finally, the monster's field of view needs to be recalculated based on its new position, so its `FieldOfView` component is marked dirty.

 ## Blocked Map Tiles

-The purpose of the A\* search algorithm in the context of RuggRogue is to find a path from a monster to the player.
+RuggRogue uses the A\* search algorithm to find a path from a monster to the player.
 This path has two main concerns:

 1. Don't walk through walls.